ilarsf/aarc_lts/course_materials/learner/index.md

 ---
 layout: default
+custom_class: learner-page
 ---

 # Learner Resources: Learn to Scull Program

-Welcome to the Austin Area Rowing Club's Learn to Scull program!
+Welcome to the Ann Arbor Rowing Club's Learn to Scull program!
 These resources will help you throughout your journey to becoming a confident sculler.

 ## Available Resources